tito-arch/BABC-2/content/posts/proton-mail-preview.md

 ### Proton mail expiration

-When writing your message just below the subject line you will see an icon like an hourglass that lets you set the expiration date for your message. if you want to lock the message there is a lock icon in which you write your password but remember this feature is only available to proton mail users.
+When writing your message just below the subject line you will see an icon like an **_hourglass_** that lets you set the expiration date for your message.
+If you want to lock the message there is a lock icon in which you write your password but remember this feature is only available to proton mail users.
 For nonproton mail users the messages will expire after 28 days by default.
 Though you are not limited to reducing the period which is actually counted in days and hours.

 ![](/uploads/set-expiration-time.png)

-When the recipient receives the email a link will be issued to view the message contents he or she will be required to enter a password which for that matter will be issued by the sender may be using a different secure messaging app. on top of the message, a nice UI banner counts the expiration time for the message.
+When the recipient receives the email a link will be issued to view the message contents he or she will be required to enter a password which for that matter will be issued by the sender may be using a different secure messaging app.
+On top of the message, a nice UI banner counts the expiration time for the message.

 ## Proton mail Pricing

-Proton mail is quite fair when it comes to the pricing since you can still get a free version of proton mail which I highly recommend for people who only want to test the waters but one thing to keep in mind is that the **free version** is limited to storage and the numbers of messages you can receive per day with the free plan you get **500mbs** of storage and **100 messages** per day.
+Proton mail is quite fair when it comes to the pricing since you can still get a free version of proton mail which I highly recommend for people who only want to test the waters but one thing to keep in mind is that the **free version** is limited to storage and the numbers of messages you can receive per day with the free plan you get **500mbs** of storage, **150 messages** per day and **1** email address.

 ![](/uploads/proton-plans-compared.png)